 Harbour and berth soundings are regularly checked by the Port Hydrographer.
 These soundings are not to be used for navigational purposes.

-Night berthing operations are restricted in wind conditions in excess of 20 knots and require the vessel's radar and speed measuring devices to be operational.
+Night berthing operations may be restricted in wind conditions in excess of 20 knots and require the vessel's radar and speed measuring devices to be operational.

 |Port Tidal Values||Reduced Level||

 |Wharf deck levels (nominal)||19.000||5.62|

 The following procedures are effective when assessing maximum draft for vessels transiting and berthing at Port Taranaki.

 The following table details the maximum dimensions allowed at each of the port's berths.